 Vietnam is a beautiful country filled with jaw dropping landscapes that will make you feel as if you have been transported to another planet.

-In order to make this guide as helpful as possible, we have broken up the best places to visit in Vietnam by geographical region:
+In order to make this guide as helpful as possible, we have broken up the best places to visit in Vietnam by three geographical regions: